huntershana/huntershana/README.md

 - 👋 Hi, I’m @huntershana, and my full name is Flame-Haired Burning-Eyed Hunter·Shana!
-- 😡 I would like to track down the evil and sweep away the darkness.
+- 😡 I would like to track down the evil, find out the truth, and sweep away all the darkness.